Gigabit Ethernet: 1000BASE-T

-1000BASE-T (also known as IEEE 802.3ab) is a standard for Gigabit Ethernet over copper wiring.
+IEEE 802.3ab is the original standard for Gigabit Ethernet over twisted-pair wiring, known as 1000BASE-T.

-Each 1000BASE-T network segment is recommended to be a maximum length of 100 m, and must use Category 5 cable or better (including Cat 5e and Cat 6).
+Each 1000BASE-T network segment is recommended to be a maximum length of 100 m, and must use Category 5 cable or better.

-Autonegotiation is a requirement for using 1000BASE-T according to Section 28D.5 Extensions required for Clause40 (1000BASE-T).
-At least the clock source has to be negotiated, as one endpoint must be master and the other endpoint must be slave.
+Autonegotiation is a requirement for 1000BASE-T implementations as minimally the clock source for the link has to be negotiated, as one endpoint must be master and the other endpoint must be slave.

-In a departure from both 10BASE-T and 100BASE-TX, 1000BASE-T uses four lanes over all four cable pairs for simultaneous transmission in both directions through the use of echo cancellation with adaptive equalization called hybrid circuits (this is like telephone hybrid) and five-level pulse-amplitude modulation (PAM-5).
+In a departure from both 10BASE-T and 100BASE-TX, which use a cable pair in each direction, 1000BASE-T uses four cable pairs for simultaneous transmission in both directions through the use of echo cancellation with adaptive equalization, the resulting circuits being called hybrid circuits as used in telephone hybrids.
+Line coding is five-level pulse-amplitude modulation (PAM-5).
 The symbol rate is identical to that of 100BASE-TX (125 megabaud) and the noise immunity of the five-level signaling is also identical to that of the three-level signaling in 100BASE-TX, since 1000BASE-T uses four-dimensional trellis coded modulation (TCM) to achieve a 6 dB coding gain across the four pairs.

-Since negotiation takes place on only two pairs, if two gigabit interfaces are connected through a cable with only two pairs, the interfaces will successfully choose 'gigabit' as the highest common denominator (HCD), but the link will never come up.
-Most gigabit physical devices have a specific register to diagnose this behavior.
-Some drivers offer an "Ethernet@Wirespeed" option where this situation leads to a slower yet functional connection.
+Since autonegotiation takes place on only two pairs, if two 1000BASE-T interfaces are connected through a cable with only two pairs, the interfaces will complete negotiation and choose gigabit as the best common operating mode, but the link will never come up because, in most cases, all four pairs are required for data communications.
+Most 1000BASE-T implementations have a specific register to diagnose this behavior.

 The data is transmitted over four copper pairs, eight bits at a time.
 First, eight bits of data are expanded into four three-bit symbols through a non-trivial scrambling procedure based on a linear-feedback shift register; this is similar to what is done in 100BASE-T2, but uses different parameters.
 The three-bit symbols are then mapped to voltage levels which vary continuously during transmission.
 An example mapping is as follows:

-Automatic MDI/MDI-X Configuration is specified as an optional feature in the 1000BASE-T standard, meaning that straight-through cables will often work between gigabit-capable interfaces.
-This feature eliminates the need for crossover cables, making obsolete the uplink/normal ports and manual selector switches found on many older hubs and switches and greatly reduces installation errors.
+Automatic MDI/MDI-X Configuration is specified as an optional feature in the 1000BASE-T standard, meaning that straight-through cables will often work between two GbE-capable network node interfaces (both MDI) and between two switch or hub interfaces (both MDI-X).
+This feature eliminates the need for crossover cables, making obsolete the uplink vs normal port choices and manual selector switches found on many older hubs and switches and greatly reduces installation errors.